belgoros/expense_tracker/README.md

-# ExpenseTracker
+# Simple Expense Tracker

+This is a Mid-Level Elixir Developer Take-Home Project web application in Elixir/Phoenix.
+A simple expense tracker that allows users to create expense categories and track their spending.

+## Core features

+1. Category Management
+2. Expense Tracking
+3. LiveView Interface
+4. Phoenix LiveView for real-time updates

+## Start and Run

 To start your Phoenix server:

-  * Run `mix setup` to install and setup dependencies
+- Run `mix setup` to install and setup dependencies
-  * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`
+- Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.